21 Things to Do in the Oregon Outdoors This Year

 Home to a staggering variety of wildlife, the rich and varied terrain of the state offers multiple opportunities for wildlife viewing.
 Protected areas, such as the Rogue River Corridor afford outdoor enthusiasts with the chance to get off the beaten path and join the natural habitat.
 To see the best sights, you should plan on a multi-day hike or boating experience.

-For simpler viewing pleasures, try one of the state wildlife areas.
+However, we did say this section was more focused on passive outdoor activities.
+If that’s your thrill, try one of the state wildlife areas.
 Jewell Meadows in the Oregon Coast Range Mountains is rich with elk, while Bridge Creek Wildlife Area is a birder’s paradise with additional opportunities for spotting deer and elk.

 For a complete list of state wildlife areas, you can visit the Oregon Department of Fish and Wildlife.